 R1204 When an INSTANCE is non-addressable, a SOAP ENVELOPE, that is described by the output message of a WSDL operation supported by the INSTANCE, MUST be bound to a HTTP Request message.
 HTTP-TRANSPORT TESTABLE

-Note that INSTANCEs can poll for requests from CONSUMERs using mechanisms such as those described in .
+Note that INSTANCEs can poll for requests from CONSUMERs using mechanisms such as those described in WS-Make Connection [WSMakeConn] .

 Use of URIs in SOAP